kevincrawfordknight/knifer/README.md

-# Knifer: Deciphering with neural language model.
+# Knifer: Deciphering with a neural language model

 This code using a neural language model, along with beam search, to decipher text.

 ## Getting started

 The script run.endtoend creates train/test data, builds an LM, and deciphers a text.

 It takes about 10 minutes to run.

 ## Programs and scripts